masciugo/makeloc/README.md

 ## Usage
 Makeloc is a generator.
 The following will create, or update if it exists, the file `config/locales/activerecord.it.yml`

-    rails g makeloc:do it config/locales/activerecord.en.yml
+    rails g makeloc:do it config/locales/activerecord.en.yml [--strict]

+with option --strict it overwrites (if already present) the generated locale file deleting its original extra translations

 ## Test